-If you're comfortable with working these stitches and reading patterns, you can dive right in with the pattern below.
-If you need a little more instruction, we've got a step-by-step version, too.
+If you're comfortable with working these stitches and reading patterns , you can dive right into the pattern below.
+But if you need a little more instruction, there's a step-by-step version available, too.

 Number of stitches: Multiple of 3 + 2